zackpyle/etch-docs/docs/docs/facets/wp-grid-builder/pagination.md

 ```

 :::caution
-The facet class must be on the **direct parent** of your loop, not the loop itself (loops in etch are not elements and can't accept selectors).
+The class must be on the **direct parent** of your loop, not the loop itself (loops in etch are not elements and can't accept selectors).
 Placing the class on the parent is critical for WP Grid Builder to properly identify and update the content.
 :::

 ### Step 4: Add the Pagination Shortcode